Valhalla and Richards Field House

 |Bernard Granville Jr.

 Berry football player

-The stadium and field house support the addition of intercollegiate football at Berry, a program that exceeded every expectation for attendance, excitement and the generation of school spirit during its 2013 inaugural season.
-In fact, despite our “home” games being held off campus, Berry finished second in home attendance in the Southern Athletic Association.
+The stadium and field house support the addition of intercollegiate football at Berry, a program that has exceeded every expectation for attendance, excitement and the generation of school spirit since its 2013 debut.
 The new sport triggered the beat of the energizing

-Viking Drumline, already is helping balance the male/female ratio of Berry’s student population, and provides wonderful opportunities for parents and alumni to participate in the life of the college.
-Success!
-Now we must bring our team home.
+Viking Drumline, already is helping to balance the male/female ratio of Berry’s student population, and provides wonderful opportunities for parents and alumni to participate in the life of the college.
+Now, thanks to donor support, we have brought our team home!

-The renovation of Richards Gymnasium already offers a training/weight room for all students, new dance-lab floor, refinished gym floor, and locker rooms and office space for football, lacrosse and tennis.
+The renovated Richards Gymnasium features a training/weight room for all students, new dance-lab floor, refinished gym floor, and locker rooms and office space for football, lacrosse and tennis.
 All totaled, the Valhalla/Richards project offers something for just about everyone associated with Berry.